ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 Every group member, upon learning that the OSCORE group has been reactivated (i.e. 'active' has value True again), can resume communicating in the group.

+Every group member, upon learning that the OSCORE group has stopped supporting the pairwise mode of Group OSCORE (i.e. 'pairwise_mode' has value False), SHOULD stop using the pairwise mode to process messages in the group.

+Every group member, upon learning that the OSCORE group has resumed supporting the pairwise mode of Group OSCORE (i.e. 'pairwise_mode' has value True again), can resume using the pairwise mode to process messages in the group.

 Every group member, upon receiving updated values for 'alg' and 'hkdf', MUST either:

 * Leave the OSCORE group (see Section 16 of {{I-D.ietf-ace-key-groupcomm-oscore}}), e.g. if not supporting the indicated new algorithms; or

 * Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the OSCORE group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).

-Every group member, upon receiving updated values for 'cs_alg', 'cs_params', 'cs_key_params' and 'cs_key_enc', MUST either:
+Every group member, upon receiving updated values for 'cs_alg', 'cs_params', 'cs_key_params', 'cs_key_enc', 'ecdh_alg', 'ecdh_params' and 'ecdh_key_params' MUST either:

 * Leave the OSCORE group, e.g. if not supporting the indicated new algorithm, parameters and encoding; or